 kosher salt to taste

-Cut the beet into a half, place into a food processor.
+Cut the beets into a half, place into a food processor.

 Add the chickpeas, garlic, lemon juice, tahini and Aleppo pepper to the beet.
 Process until finely chopped up and paste-like.